ivangka/cli-order-executor/README.md

 !lev [symbol] [leverage]
 ```

-Sets the specified leverage for the trading pair.
-If no leverage is provided, the maximum allowed leverage will be set.
+Sets leverage for the trading pair.
 This applies to both existing positions and any new orders for this symbol.

 Parameters: